omarhadary/Floor-Plans/README.md

   - jQuery for selectors, DOM manipulation and event handling
   - jQuery UI for rent amount slider

-> Full-stack site with user input through the browser.
+> Interactive site with user input through the browser.

 ### Heroku Deployment